 The Government issued guidance in early July 2020 requiring all pupils to attend school full-time from September.
+From 5 November 2020, the UK went into #2 Lockdown but Schools are to remain open so as to provide "a full education experience for children".
+On 5 January 2021, the UK went into #3 Lockdown which included the closure of school.
+From 8 March 2021, all school pupils returned to school and Pitsford School reopened under the same rules and procedures as December 2020.
 The guidance has been considered for the operation of Pitsford School and this risk assessment has been produced incorporating the following: